Weakly-Supervised Camouflaged Object Detection with Scribble Annotations: Methodology

+where $F_{ss_i}$ is the feature map of the i-th channel and $cov'$ means covariance, computed only on confidently classified pixels.
+The reason behind is that the above correlations roughly show how well the features distinguish the foreground and background.
+Low-significance features are unwanted since they may include the “camouflaged” parts of the object and confuse the model.

-where $F_i$ is the feature map of the i-th channel.
-Then we take the top $N$ channels ordered by ${Sig}$ to form feature map $\hat{F} \in \mathbb{R}^{H\times W\times N}$, which represents the significant features with both semantic and low-level information.
-Also, the model should focus on the boundary region.
-A region is defined as a boundary region if it has at least 30\% of the pixels classified as foreground and background (if a pixel has scribble annotation or model prediction above 0.8 then it is classified).
-The semantic significance loss has a similar formulation to context affinity loss.
+\ryn{We then} take the top $N$ channels ordered by ${Sig}$ to form significant feature map $\hat{F_{ss}} \in \mathbb{R}^{H\times W\times N}$.
+In this task, we set $N$ to 16 to balance between performance and computation cost.
+The semantic significance loss has a similar formulation to context affinity loss:

-where $R_k$ is the valid boundary regions (in practice, we divide an image to equal $20\times 20$ size blocks for more efficient computation and memory use), $w_{ss}$ is a hyperparameter increasing with the epoch number since the model have not yet learnt well represented features in the beginning.
+where $S(i)$ is the position of the pixel, $R_k$ are valid boundary regions, and $w_{ss}$ is set to increase with the epoch number (exponential ramp-up to 0.15 in practice) since the model has not learned well-represented features at the beginning.

 In conclusion, the feature loss $L_{ft}$ can be written as the sum of both loss in $L_{ft} = L_{ca} + L_{ss}$.